Navigate to the handbook page for Musescore 3: Edit mode

 - adjust the position of most score elements (but not text).

-To enter edit mode use any of these methods:
+To enter Edit mode use any of the following methods:

-- Click on it once and use the shortcut Ctrl+E (Mac: Cmd+E).
+- Click on an element and press Ctrl+E (Mac: Cmd+E).

 For text edit mode, see Text editing.